Teens’ Biggest Dangers

 Research is clear on the fact that risky teen driving behaviors increase in the presence of teen passengers.
 A teen who is driving with other teens in the car is more likely to crash.
 And the more kids there are in the car, the stronger the likelihood of a crash.
 This is the primary reason many states have passed laws that restrict the ability of teens to drive with their peers.

 The unfortunate reality is that teens buckle up far less than adults.
 A 2008 study showed that belt use amongst teens is the lowest of any age group, just 76 percent compared to a national average of 85 percent.
-In fact, the majority (58 percent) of young people 16 to 20 years old who were involved in fatal crashes were unbuckled.
+In fact, in 2013 over half of teens aged 15–19 who were killed in a car crash were not wearing their seatbelt.
 Whether sitting in the front or back of a car, buckle up every trip and remind other passengers to buckle up too.
 It could save their lives, and yours.
-Please visit NHTSA’s website for more information https://www.nhtsa.gov/risky-driving/seat-belts
+Please visit NHTSA’s website for more information: https://www.nhtsa.gov/risky-driving/seat-belts

 Drugs and alcohol